3D Metal Printing – An Overview

 How does a 3D metal printer work?

-Metal 3D printing is a type of additive technology, not subtractive which means that material is gradually added to get the finished result rather than being taken away (such as in turning or milling).
+Metal 3D printing is a type of additive manufacturing technology, not subtractive which means that material is gradually added to get the finished result rather than being taken away (such as in turning or milling).
 No contact tools (such as a chisel, hammer or drill) are required, the process is entirely contactless and managed remotely via the power of a laser beam.

-A 3D metal printer needs a CAD design to start the process, creating a detailed image from all angles of the desired design.
-Once the CAD software has been used to complete the design, it then needs to be converted into a .stl format to enable the 3D metal printer to interpret the instructions.
+A 3D metal printer needs CAD (computer aided design) 3D printing software to start the process, creating a detailed image from all angles of the desired design.
+Once the CAD 3D printing software has been used to complete the design, it then needs to be converted into a .STL (stereolithography) format to enable the 3D metal printer to interpret the instructions.

-The metal printing process is a multi-layered approach, just like other forms of 3D printing and requires the design to be sliced very finely on the horizontal plane before it can start to be built.
-The 3D metal printer receives its instructions from the computer which instructs the Laser what shape to trace out across the powder.
-The Laser then pulses and heats up the metal powder which creates a solid form.
+The metal printing process is a multi-layered additive approach, just like other forms of 3D printing and requires the design to be sliced very finely on the horizontal plane before it can start to be built.
+The 3D metal printer receives its instructions from the computer which instructs the Laser what shape to trace out across the metal powder.
+The Laser then pulses and heats up the powder which subsequently creates a solid form of the object.
 This is how 3D printing in metal begins.

 Once this initial base has been laid out the 3D metal printing process begins again, each layer typically no more than 0.1mm thick.
-This very gradual process is how metal 3D printers create the final product, with the heat from the Laser forming a solid shape.
-This process is known either as Direct Metal Laser Sintering or Selective Laser Melting, depending on the heat used and whether the powder is melted completely or just heated enough to fuse together.
+This very gradual additive process is how metal 3D printers create the final product, with the heat from the Laser forming a solid shape.
+This process is known either as Direct Metal Laser Sintering (DMLS) or Selective Laser Melting (SLM), depending on the heat used and whether the powder is melted completely or just heated enough to fuse together.

-The possibilities which open up with 3D printer metal techniques are almost limitless and designs which were either impossible or extremely expensive to make are now far more viable.
+The possibilities which open up with metal 3D printers’ techniques are almost limitless and designs which were either impossible or extremely expensive to make are now far more viable.

-With 3D printing, metal can be shaped far more easily and incredibly complex and intricate designs are far more achievable.
+Through metal 3D printers, metal can be shaped far more easily, and incredibly complex and intricate designs are far more achievable.
 This could be as complex as tubes within tubes, hollow middles with undercuts and overhangs, or just superfine layers previously too delicate to cut.
-The 3D print metal will take on the shape which the Laser is instructed to form, which means the only real limitation is what you can design.
+The 3D print will take on the shape which the Laser is instructed to form, which means the only real limitation is what you can design or imagine!